linusghanadan/linusghanadan/README.md

 - **Type**: Guided Project
 - **Language**: Python & SQL
 - **Repo**: [[link]](https://github.com/linusghanadan/bird-species-analysis.git)
-- **Description**: Created SQLite database from CSVs and schema build SQL script, queried to fetch distinct species names, created cursor, and stored the species data.
-Iterated over species data, querying the database to fetch egg volume data for each species, loading data into pandas DataFrame, and computing coefficients of variation for each species.
+- **Description**: Created DuckDB database from CSVs and schema build script, converted to SQLite database, queried for distinct species names, created cursor, and stored species data.
+Iterated over data, querying the database to fetch egg volume data for each species, loading data into pandas DataFrame, and computing coefficients for each species.

 **Dynamic Simulation of Forest Growth**